ka-de/cringe.live/content/docs/linear/The Frobenius Norm.md

 ||AB||_F \leq ||A||_F ||B||_F
 $$

-- **Extension of Euclidean Norm**: The Frobenius norm can also be considered as an extension of the Euclidean norm from vectors to matrices1.
+- **Extension of Euclidean Norm**: The Frobenius norm can also be considered as an extension of the Euclidean norm from vectors to matrices.
 This makes it a natural choice for measuring the “distance” between two matrices.

 ## Applications